ktSuW/SuW/README.md

 # Hi there👋

-I'm a developer with strong passion for learning various technology stacks including cloud and have a keen interest in data structure and algorithms.
+I'm a developer with strong passion for learning various technology stacks including cloud and have a keen interest in devsecops, security, data structure and algorithms.